TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 The 1st questions that will pop-up in the maintainer's head are "How did you do that?"

-- Did you run in from command line?
+- Did you run it from command line?
-- What exact command line have you used?
+- What exact command have you used?
 - Did you use Docker?
 - Do you use custom `rector.yaml` config?
 What's inside?
 - Is the error still there with no config?